LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 The green ballroom-like-gown that is wide at the hips and narrows towards its waist before widening out again at the shoulders but being thin at the neck.

+The ballroom gown is a morphed illusion, a manifestion of Allisee's envy, which means it does not inhibit movement and can physically morph to squeeze.

+It will also adjust to Allisee's size.

 ## Session 217.
 2024 July 21st Sunday + 4710 AR, 26th Arodus. + Junima rescue part 6.